evgenygunko/CopyWordsDA/README.md

 # CopyWords

-This is a helper tool for adding new Danish or Spanish words to [Anki](http://ankisrs.net/) flashcard system.
+CopyWords is a helper tool designed for adding new Danish or Spanish words to the [Anki](http://ankisrs.net/) flashcard system.

-I have customized Anki's card template to include additional information about a word, such as transcription, sound file, and more.
-The CopyWords tool simplifies the process of adding new cards by automatically searching for a word in online dictionaries and parsing different parts of it.
-You can then click on various "Copy text" buttons to copy the information to the clipboard and paste it into the Anki editor.
+The Anki card template has been customized to include additional details about a word, such as its transcription, sound file, and more.
+CopyWords simplifies the process of adding new cards by automatically searching for words in online dictionaries and parsing their components.
+Users can then use the "Copy text" buttons to copy specific information to the clipboard and paste it into the Anki editor.

-The app is built using [Microsoft .NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui) technology and runs on both Windows and macOS.
+The app is built using [Microsoft .NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui) technology and is compatible with both Windows and macOS.

 ## How to Use